Frequently Asked Questions and Answers

 How to I change the default folder when opening a file?

-For the standard or professional edition: HTML Validator normally uses the folder selected in the Resource Window, Shell tab as the default folder when opening files.
+For the Home/Standard or professional edition: HTML Validator normally uses the folder selected in the Resource Window, Shell tab as the default folder when opening files.
 To change the selected folder, view the Resource Window, select the Shell tab, and then select the folder that you want to be the default in the top half of the Resource Window.

 Validation Issues